jzhvymetal/WiresharkSerialAdapter/README.md

 # WiresharkSerialAdapter
 Wireshark Serial Adapter for Windows.
-This addon is is to use wireshark with a serial adapter to sniff serial data.
+This add-on allows you to use Wireshark with a serial adapter to sniff serial data.

-Copy WireSharkSerialApapter.exe to the \Wireshark\extcap directory
+Copy `WireSharkSerialAdapter.exe` to the `\Wireshark\extcap` directory.

-If multiple adapters are needed make copies of WireSharkSerialAdapter.exe (Ex:  WireSharkSerialAdapter01.exe, WireSharkSerialAdapter02.exe....)
+If multiple adapters are needed, make copies of `WireSharkSerialAdapter.exe` (e.g., `WireSharkSerialAdapter01.exe`, `WireSharkSerialAdapter02.exe`, etc.).

-The Adapter works by sniffing serial data by using [extcap](https://www.wireshark.org/docs/man-pages/extcap.html) into Wireshark payloads by using either User defined DLT(147-162) or RTAC Serial(250).
+The adapter works by sniffing serial data using extcap, delivering it to Wireshark payloads via either user-defined DLT (147–162) or RTAC Serial (250).

-RTAC requires less setup within Wireshark as it is included as a DLT.
-Both DLT methods require selecting the required desector for decoding.
-For RTAC this is done by right clicking on the frame within Wireshark and clicking **Decode AS**.
-For User defined DLT(147-162) the protocol is selected when configing the DLT under **payload protocol**.
+RTAC requires less setup within Wireshark since it is included as a DLT.
+Both DLT methods require selecting the appropriate dissector for decoding.
+For RTAC, this is done by right-clicking a frame in Wireshark and selecting **Decode As**.
+For user-defined DLT (147–162), the protocol is selected when configuring the DLT under **payload protocol**.

 ## RTAC Serial(250)
 ![alt text](https://github.com/jzhvymetal/WiresharkSerialAdapter/blob/main/02_Wireshark%20Serial%20Adapter-Using%20RTAC%20Serial%20DLT.png)